ChaofanTao/Papers/README.md

-This repository contained some selected papers that I thought as the inspirational works done in the field of machine learning and artificial intelligence.
+This repository contained some selected papers that I personally viewed as the inspirational works done in the field of machine learning and artificial intelligence.